audulus/vger/README.md

 <img src="https://img.shields.io/badge/SPM-5.3-blue.svg?style=flat"
      alt="Swift Package Manager (SPM) compatible" />

 vger is a vector graphics renderer which renders a limited set of primitives, but does so almost entirely on the GPU.
 Works on iOS and macOS.
+API is plain C.

 <img src="demo.png" alt="demo" width="256" height="256">